artisin/teFlow/README.md

 ## Note
 I created this package for a current project I'm currently working on.
-With that said, I would hold your horses until I run this guy through the battlefield because the Api might change a bit before I release a 1.x. ~1-2 months tops.
+And I would hold your horses until I run this guy through the battlefield because the Api might change a bit before I release a 1.x. ~1-2 months tops.

 ## Usage